Lauren Davis: 2012–13: First major match win

-2014: Two major 3rd rounds, Indian Wells 4th round, top 50
+2014–15: Two major third rounds, first WTA Tour semifinal

-At the Australian Open, Davis beat Julia Görges to advance to the third round of a Grand Slam tournament for the first time.
-There, she was defeated by Eugenie Bouchard.
+At the 2014 Australian Open, Davis reached the third round of a Grand Slam tournament for the first time, but was defeated by Eugenie Bouchard.

-At the Indian Wells Open, Davis defeated world No. 4, Victoria Azarenka, in the second round, marking her first victory over a top-10 player and a Grand Slam champion.
+At the 2014 Indian Wells Open, Davis defeated world No. 4, Victoria Azarenka, in the second round, marking her first victory over a top-10 player and a Grand Slam champion.
 She then defeated Varvara Lepchenko, but withdrew in the fourth round due to illness.
 At the Miami Open, she won her first-round match against Zhang Shuai, but lost in the second round to Ana Ivanovic.
 Following an early exit at the French Open, she advanced to the quarterfinals of the Eastbourne International, where she lost to Madison Keys.

-At the Wimbledon Championships, Davis upset Flavia Pennetta in straight sets and advanced to the third round of the tournament for the first time.
+At the 2014 Wimbledon Championships, Davis upset Flavia Pennetta in straight sets and advanced to the third round of the tournament for the first time.
 She ended the year ranked world No. 57.

-2015: First WTA semifinal

-Davis reached the semifinals of the Auckland Open, her greatest success in a WTA tournament at the time, before she lost to Venus Williams.
-Following the conclusion of the early hardcourt season, she entered the Family Circle Cup in Charleston.
-Playing on clay, one of her best surfaces, she avenged her loss to Eugenie Bouchard at the previous year's Australian Open, defeating her in straight sets.
-She then advanced to the third round against Mona Barthel, who retired from the match while down a set.
+Davis reached the semifinals of the 2015 Auckland Open, losing to Venus Williams.
+At the 2015 Family Circle Cup in Charleston, she avenged her loss to Eugenie Bouchard at the previous year's Australian Open and then advanced to the third round against Mona Barthel, who retired from the match while down a set.
 Davis exited the tournament in the quarterfinals.

-2016: First two WTA finals
+2016–17: Two WTA Tour finals, Fed Cup champion, top 30

-Davis reached her first WTA final at the Washington Open, where she was runner-up against Yanina Wickmayer.
-She reached her second career final at the Canadian Coupe Banque Nationale in September, and was runner-up to Océane Dodin.
+Davis reached her first WTA Tour final at the 2016 Washington Open, where she was runner-up against Yanina Wickmayer.
+She reached her second final at the Canadian 2016 Coupe Banque Nationale, losing to Océane Dodin.